LiShuaixin/LineDetection3D_pcl/README.md

 On a computer with Intel Core i5-3550p CPU, the computing time for point clouds with 30M, 20M, 10M, 5M, 2M and 1M points is 130s, 80s, 40s, 20s, 8s and 4s, respectively.
 ![image](https://github.com/xiaohulugo/images/blob/master/3DLineDetection.jpg)

-Feel free to correct my code, if you spotted the mistakes.
-You are also welcomed to Email me: fangzelu@gmail.com

 Notice: Basically, this code works well for dense and accurate point clouds, while poor for noisy ones.
 ---